 Site speed is one of the most critical aspects when choosing the right web hosting service since page load time will influence the reader/customer behavior on your website.
 And that’s why A2 Hosting prides itself on being one of the fastest web hosts available.

 - Startup Plan at $2.99/mo for 36 months.

 High-speed affordable web hosting starting at $1.99/mo (80% off for their 48-month period).

 Hostinger has been around since 2004 and is trusted by 29 million people from 178 countries around the world.
 Don’t think that their cheap introductory price means a lack of quality.
 They’re one of the largest web hosting companies in existence today and provide an amazing loading time of 0.143 seconds, which is above the industry average.

-Nonetheless, they have great features for the low price they charge, and the renewal price, although higher, is only $2.15, which is below every other renewal price from other hosts.
+Nonetheless, they have great features for the low price they charge, and the renewal price, although higher, is only $9.99.
 Adding the incredible site speed and an uptime rate of 99.91%, you’re in for a good deal.

 If you’re starting a blog and don’t want to invest too much in the beginning, Hostinger is a great option.
 But bear in mind that you’ll have to commit for 48 months (4 years!) to truly enjoy the low price (don’t worry, you can always migrate your website to other hosts, or upgrade your plan at any moment).
 Even so, their higher-tier plans are also very affordable.